-For many topics there are already long lists of affirmations out there.
+For many topics, there are already long lists of affirmations out there.
 To give you an impression of what they look like, I am gonna list a few affirmation examples for common topics here.

-positive affirmations for anxiety
+Positive affirmations for anxiety

 Disclaimer: Anxiety is a special topic.
-While I am going to give a few examples for affirmations for anxiety, I want to make something very clear.
+While I am going to give a few examples of affirmations for anxiety, I want to make something very clear.
 Like I wrote above, affirmations can help, but they can also be damaging.
 And they are certainly not a replacement for professional care.
 If your anxiety is a clinical condition, please get professional advice.